 All law students who submit a FAFSA and meet eligibility requirements are entitled to receive an annual allocation of $20,500 in a Direct Loan regardless of their assets or income.

-What is the aggregate Federal Direct Subsidized/Unsubsidized Loan limit for the graduate students?
+What is the Federal Direct Subsidized/Unsubsidized Loan lifetime limit for graduate students?